Last updated 9 June 2021

 Businesses can, if they wish, choose to pay in fewer instalments than the maximum set out above.

 How to sign up for the new payment scheme

-Online sign up for the new payment scheme will be available for most businesses from 23 February to 21 June 2021.
+Online sign up for the new payment scheme is open for most businesses from 23 February to 21 June 2021.
 Businesses on the VAT Annual Accounting Scheme or Payment on Account Scheme were not able to join the scheme until 10 March 2021.

 In order to join the scheme, businesses have to be up to date with their VAT returns and be able to pay by direct debit.

 As the scheme requires a direct debit to be set up, businesses must opt in themselves and agents cannot do this on their behalf.

 - create their own Government Gateway account if they don't already have one;

 - submit any outstanding VAT returns from the last four years;